 by Ann Neilson

-Alright, I have not actually posted about this man yet, so I can’t state this as being the twenty-fifth fact I’m providing for you guys, however I figured, rather than writing a long post discussing this man now, I would share a snippet of information and poem and call it quits for the day.
-How does that sound?
+I figured that, rather than writing a long post discussing this man now, I would share a snippet of information and poem and call it quits for the day.

 For starters, Griswold was Edgar Poe’s rival and enemy–don’t worry, the feelings were mutual.
 In fact, Griswold went on to destroy Edgar’s reputation after Poe’s death, and said rumors stated in the infamous obituary written by Sir Griswold continue on to this day.
-This is upsetting for me as I have to dispel all misconceptions of Edgar.
-I digress.
+I digress, as this isn’t about their feud.

-Despite the fact that this SOB was so horribly cruel and an awful person, he had redeeming qualities.
-Specifically, after his wife Caroline’s death, Rufus stayed by her casket as it was being delivered by train, and he did not sleep or leave her side for thirty hours.
-There would be another occurrence, thirty days after her burial, in which he would stay by her side, weeping profusely, for thirty hours.
-A friend had to take him away, because, you know, it’s kind of odd to uncover your deceased wife’s grave and kiss her and give her poetry.
-At least, this isn’t my personal preference of how to spend a weekend.
+Despite the fact that this gentleman was sometimes cruel, Griswold had redeeming qualities; specifically being that after his wife Caroline’s death, Rufus stayed faithfully by her casket as it was being delivered by train, and neither slept nor left her side for thirty hours.
+There was another occurrence, thirty days after her burial, in which he stayed by her side, once again weeping profusely for a second go of thirty hours.
+At this point, a friend had to seize the man and urge him away from her corpse.

-That information being said, below is a poem written by Griswold after Caroline’s death.
+Thus, with this meager bit of information above, written to provide some vague context, I present, below, a poem written by Griswold after Caroline’s death.
 I hope you all enjoy.
 It is long, however it is worth the read.

 We parted as the day drew near its end.